ferdouseO/godot-appodeal-android-plugin/README.md

 # 📦Installation
 ## 📥Godot Asset Library (recommended)

-1. Find the Appodeal plugin in the AssetLibrary
+1. Find the Appodeal plugin in the AssetLibrary.
-2. Click Download and Install
+2. Click Download and Install.
 3. Enable the plugin in Project→Project Settings→Plugins.

 ## Manual install